harshitbhat/Race-Timing/README.md

 - LeaderBoard
   - This comprises of the timings of the athletes that have entered the finish corridor.
-  - Two types of timing have been captured by the sensors on the race track, i.e FinishCorridor start Time and Race Finish Time.
+  - Two types of timing have been captured by the sensors on the race track, i.e Finish Corridor Start Time and Race Finish Time.
   - This leaderboard is divided into two sections:
     - The top section shows the top 3 athletes in ascending order of their finish time.
     - The bottom section shows the athletes as they enter the finishing corridor.

+## Project Installation

 The app can be viewed live ([Live Demo](https://harshitbhat.github.io/Race-Timing/)).